-- Arrive 10-15 minutes early (if possible) for numbing cream to be applied
+- Arrive 10 minutes early to complete paperwork and for numbing cream to be applied

 - Arrive with a clean face with no foundation (if possible) as this helps to minimise the risk of infection

 - Avoid any anti-inflammatory, blood thinning medications or supplements two weeks prior to treatment (if possible) as this helps to minimise the risk of bruising.
 These include asprin, fish oil, vitamin E, ginkgo biloba, st. John’s Wort, ginseng, Ibuprofen, advil, and other NSAIDS.

 - Avoid the consumption of alcohol 24 hours prior to treatment

 - Ensure your appointment is a minimum of 2 weeks prior to any special event to allow bruising and treatment to settle.